cumberworth/origamipy/README.md

 ## References

-[1] A. Cumberworth, D. Frenkel, and A. Reinhardt, Simulations of DNA-origami self-assembly reveal design-dependent nucleation barriers.
+[1] A. Cumberworth, D. Frenkel, and A. Reinhardt, Simulations of DNA-origami self-assembly reveal design-dependent nucleation barriers (2022).

 ## Links